 Build quality is quite good, with only one or two minor points of contention.
-Of benefit is a general emphasis on strength and durability.
+Of note is a general emphasis on strength and durability.
 Of course, the camera is made almost entirely of plastic, but Chinon’s designers have reinforced areas in which other point-and-shoots are typically sub-standard.
 Among these are the hinges for the film door and battery compartment, and the film door latch, all of which are robust.
 Light sealing is handled by way of deep plastic channels, eschewing the gooey light seals used in other and older point-and-shoots.
 This ensures the film compartment stays light tight and free of debris, and will continue to do so for decades without the necessary maintenance required by other cameras.

 The body itself is generally dense and tight, avoiding the kind of flex-and-squeak found in many point-and-shoots of its era.
 The sliding lens cover (which also acts as an On/Off switch) slides and locks into place with mechanical certainty, and all buttons click into their detents with precision.
 Ergonomic flourishes, such as finger depressions and hand grips, are subtle and deliberate; they do the job without adding unnecessary weight or design eccentricities.